somesh7835-spec/VRINDA_SALES_DASHBOARD/README.md

 To analyze sales data and answer key business questions that help in:

-Identifying top-performing regions
+1. Identifying top-performing regions.
-Understanding customer demographics
+2. Understanding customer demographics.
-Improving marketing strategy
+3. Improving marketing strategy.
-Increasing overall sales
+4. Increasing overall sales.

 --- Business Questions---
 Compare the sales and orders using a single chart